 Guidelines about Workshops

-- Submissions are evaluated by a Programme Committee, and thus subject to peer
+- Submissions are evaluated by a Program Committee, and thus subject to peer

-- The Programme Committee respects the SIGPLAN Diversity Policy.
+- The Program Committee respects the SIGPLAN Diversity Policy.

 - The workshop organizers may choose for there to be no proceedings.

 - The workshop may use the SIGPLAN name in its title and the SIGPLAN logo on